ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2024-01-17-amazing-meetings.md

 # How to run amazing meetings

-This post is a summary of Chapter 6: "Amazing Meetings" from [_The Making of a Manager_](https://www.juliezhuo.com/book/manager.html) by Julie Zhuo.
+> This post is a summary of Chapter 6, "Amazing Meetings", from [_The Making of a Manager_](https://www.juliezhuo.com/book/manager.html) by Julie Zhuo.

+Good meetings are simple and straightforward.
+Practice clarity and ruthless efficiency with your meetings, and people will thank you for respecting the sanctity of their time.

 <!-- more -->

-Good meetings are simple and straightforward.
-You leave them feeling:
+You leave good meetings feeling the same way every time:

 - The meeting was a great use of my time.
 - I learned something new that will help me be more effective at my job.